ballerina-platform/module-ballerina-data.jsondata/ballerina/Package.md

 ### JSON Object

-The JSON Object can be represented as a record value in Ballerina which facilitates a structured and type-safe approach to handling JSON data.
+The JSON Object can be represented as a value of type record/map in Ballerina which facilitates a structured and type-safe approach to handling JSON data.

 Take for instance the following JSON Object snippet:

 ```json
 {
     "author": "Robert C. Martin",